| Taxation 1 The Diesel Engine2 Theory of Vegetable Oil Use as a

 that the use of pure plant oil should get additional encouragement.[16]

-From 1 January 2004 to 31 December 2012, Member States may
+The proposed amendments are:-From 1 January 2004 to 31 December 2012, Member States may

 exempt or apply a reduced rate of excise duty on all biofuels